 Will my insurance pay for acupuncture?

 Many insurance companies now cover acupuncture treatment by either self-referral or referral from your GP or specialist.
 If uncertain, please check with your insurer.
-BUPA and PPP do not cover traditional acupuncture
+BUPA and PPP do not cover traditional acupuncture.
+Our practitioners are members of differing professional bodies so please check before appointments

 Will my GP be informed?

-Yes, unless you advise us that you would rather we did not.
+Generally we do not write to GP’s or consultants unless necessary but if we do we will expressly ask for consent, unless you advise us that you would prefer not.
 We believe in and encourage communication between health professionals for the good of the patient.

 Herbalism Questions and Answers